ProPorygon/FindMeBot/README.md

 ```
 Deploy to heroku using git

-Alternatively, set up a local heroku server, and configure the heroku env file to run the app locally
+Alternatively, set up a local heroku server, postgres, and configure the heroku env file to run the app locally

 ### Chatbot Instructions:
 Post a photo, along with "this is me", to store an image for yourself